-Rebekah Frumkin is a writer, journalist, and professor of English and creative writing at Southern Illinois University.
+Rebekah Frumkin is a novelist, short story writer, critic, journalist, and professor of English and creative writing at Southern Illinois University.

 A dazzling epic that follows two very different families in Cleveland across generations, beginning with their patriarchs, who become irrevocably intertwined one fateful night